moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 feature or editing a existing module we are looking to create or edit a Service Provider to do the bootstraping of the required singletons, bindings, middleware, assets and Hooks.

-Modules are a group of classes that are providing or adding support to a given functionality, such as Aggregator.
+Modules are a group of classes that provide or add support to a given functionality, such as Aggregator.

 They also add a very good way to allow users to toggle on and off a specific part of a plugin by using one simple filter with `__return_false`.